Leptosphaeria maculans: Disease cycle

-Environment
+Impact of environment on reproduction

 Temperature and moisture are the two most important environmental conditions for the development of L. maculans spores.
 A temperature of 5-20 degrees Celsius is the optimal temperature range for pseudothecia to mature.
 A wet humid environment increases the severity of the disease due to the dispersal of conidia by rain splash.
 As well as rain, hail storms also increase the severity of the disease.

-Management
+Management of disease

 Cultural methods such as removing stubble and crop rotation can be very effective.
 By removing the stubble, overwintering pseudothecia and mycelium are less prevalent, reducing the risk of infection.
 In Canada, crop rotation decreases blackleg dramatically in canola crops.
 It is suggested to have a 3-year crop rotation of canola and to plant non-host plants such as cereals in between these periods.

-Chemical methods, such as the application of fungicides, can decrease instances of disease.
-EBI and MBC fungicides are typically used.
-EBI fungicides inhibit Ergosterol biosynthesis whereas MBC fungicides disrupt beta tubuline assembly in mitosis.
-EBIs are the best option for control of L. maculans as they inhibit the growth of conidia.
-Although fungicides such as EBIs are effective on conidia, they have no effect on ascospores which will grow regardless of the fungicide concentration.
-Resistance methods can also be used to great effect.
+Application of fungicides decrease disease symptoms, although usage varies in growing regions and conditions.
+Demethylation inhibitor (DMI) fungicides are the most extensively used.
+DMI fungicides inhibit ergosterol biosynthesis.
+DMI fungicides function on L. maculans as they inhibit the growth of conidia and mycelia, though they have no effect on ascospores which will grow regardless of the fungicide concentration.
+However, changes in the gene encoding the protein targeting the DMI fungicides in Australia and Europe raises concerns about their ongoing ability to control disease.
+Another major class of fungicides being used are the succinate dehydrogenase inhibitors (SDHIs), which target mitochondrial function.

+Resistance methods due to genes present within the plant can be used to great effect in mitigating disease.
 Typically race specific Rlm genes are used for resistance (Rlm1-Rlm9) in Brassica napus crops.
+These are described in more detail below.